Death toll from Maui fire reaches 93, but the effort to find and identify the dead is just beginning

 The latest death toll surpassed that of the 2018 Camp Fire in northern California, which left 85 dead and destroyed the town of Paradise.
 A century earlier, the 1918 Cloquet Fire broke out in drought-stricken northern Minnesota and raced through rural communities, destroying thousands of homes and killing hundreds.

-Hawaii emergency management records do not indicate that the warning sirens sounded before fire hit the town.
-Officials sent alerts to mobile phones, televisions and radio stations, but widespread power and cellular outages may have limited their reach.
+Hawaii emergency management records do not indicate that the warning sirens sounded before the fire hit the town.
+Officials sent alerts to mobile phones, televisions, and radio stations, but widespread power and cellular outages may have limited their reach.

 Fueled by a dry summer and strong winds from a passing hurricane, the wildfires on Maui raced through parched brush covering the island.